 While Minu has a lot of the same features as Yoyo it is not as compact (from what I can tell) and won’t fit in the overhead storage on the plane.
 But, there are a lot of other great things parents will love.

 It features a very roomy seat with a deep recline that can accommodate a child from 3 months and up to 50 lbs.
 If you have a newborn you can convert it into a travel system by replacing the seat with an infant car seat or by converting it into a pram by replacing the seat with a birth kit.
 It works with Mesa and Maxi-Cosi car seats.

-Like on all Uppababy strollers the canopy is large and UPF 50+ with a pop-out sunvisor that offers plenty of coverage.
-Large mesh peekaboo window with magnetic closure provides nice air circulation on a hot summer day.
+Like on all Uppababy strollers, the canopy is large and UPF 50+ with a pop-out sunvisor that offers plenty of coverage.
+A large mesh peekaboo window with magnetic closure provides nice air circulation on a hot summer day.
 I also liked how roomy and easy to access the basket is.
 Baskets are usually tiny on lightweight strollers.
 This one can fit your medium-large diaper bag.